GroundationP/university_bento/README.md

 cd  bentoml_env/bin
 source activate bentoml_env

-#### Step 5 - Copy and paste the query.txt file available to test API
+#### Step 5 - Copy and paste the query.txt file available to get a prediction of chances of admission in a university